Ranajit Kunwar: Career

-After the consolidation of Pyuthan in November 1786, Ramakrishna Kunwar opened ammunition factory at Pyuthan.
+After the consolidation of Pyuthan in November 1786, Ramakrishna Kunwar opened an ammunition factory at Pyuthan.
 He died there and was succeeded by his son Ranajit Kunwar for the operation of the factory.
 Ranajit participated as reinforcement to Gorkhali forces under Chautariya Shree Krishna Shah in the Kuti Axis (1st division) in the first campaign of the Sino-Nepalese War on 1788 A.D.
 He then acted as subordinate commander under Kaji Abhiman Singh Basnyat at Kerung Axis on 1792 A.D.
 Sino-Nepalese War.

-The inhabitants of Jumla did not accept the conquest by Gorkhali rulers and they frequently invoked rebellions on the Gorkhali administration.
+The inhabitants of Jumla did not accept the conquest by Gorkhali rulers and frequently invoked rebellions on the Gorkhali administration.
 A royal order then warned the residents of Jumla against rebellion with punishment according to their caste.
 A royal order issued on Tuesday Jestha Badi 11, 1850 V.S.
 (May 1793) mentions that on 1849 V.S.
 (1792 A.D.), the locals led by the former ruler Sobhan Shahi had rebelled in opposition to Subba (governor) Ranajit Kanwar at Jumla.
 The inhabitants were then consequently enslaved upon that incident.
 The royal order frees all the slaves of that Jumla rebellion incident on Tuesday Jestha Badi 11, 1850 V.S.
 Similarly, in another incident, Subba Ranajit Kunwar imposed heavy fines on the inhabitants of Jumla as a result of their rebellion in 1793.
 A royal order of King Girvan Yuddha Bikram Shah dated Shrawan Sudi 2, 1859 V.S.
 (July 1802) shows that Ranajit Kunwar was in his tenure at Jumla on 1851 Vikram Samvat (1794 A.D.).
 Finally, Ranjit Kanwar was replaced by Jog Narayan Malla as Subba (governor) of Jumla on Baisakh Badi 1, 1851 (April 1794).

 The royal orders dated Bhadra Badi 11, 1853 (August 1796) mentions Subba Ranajit as in-charge of fort construction at Pyuthan.
 The local Amalidar of Isma was also instructed for necessary preparations for construction of Pyuthan fort under Subba Ranajit.
 He was further ordered to repair bridges over the Madi river and build checkposts at Sheoraj and Dhunwakot.